Activity: Enabling GitLab Entity Discovery & TechDocs

 runIn: local

-This particular configuration is instructing TechDocs to build (builder) and store documentation locally (publisher.type), in the container.
+This particular configuration is instructing TechDocs to build (builder

 It’s possible to offload the TechDocs build process to a CI/CD pipeline that uses the TechDocs CLI.
-In this scenario, the pipeline builds and publishes the TechDocs to S3 or another storage system.
-The platform engineer must configure a builder of type external and the publisher to read from the same storage system to load the desired TechDocs for a given Entity.
+In this scenario, the pipeline builds and publishes the TechDocs to S3 or other storage solution.
+The platform engineer must configure a builder

-Using the external builder strategy reduces load on the Red Hat Developer Hub instance, but places the burden of building and publishing the TechDocs on authors.
+builder strategy reduces load on the Red Hat Developer Hub instance, but places the burden of building and publishing the TechDocs on authors.
+Repository owners and authors can build their TechDocs using the TechDocs CLI.